YunoHost/ynh-dev/README.md

 When you're finished or if you want to shut down your computer, you should kill or suspend the VM.

-To kill the vm, just do on your host:
+To kill the vm (this will destroy it), just do on your host:

 ```bash
 cd /path/to/dev/env